rootx90/Cyber-Security-Notes/01-CEH-notes/03-Module/14_lecture-M3.md

 ---
 ### What we'll learn
 > Lecture Name : Intro to Network Scanning
-> 1) what is Network Scanning
+> 1) Theory : what is Network Scanning
-> 2) 5 Goals to achieve in the process of Network Scanning
+> 2) Theory : 5 Goals to achieve in the process of Network Scanning
 > 3) Practical Work : Network Scanning - Nmap tool
-> 4) Types of scan
+> 4) Theory : Types of scan
 > 5) Practical Work : network scanning with nmap tool

 ---
 ### what is Network Scanning